There are approximately 140 official road signs in the UK. But with variations and combinations the number you might see if much much higher.

 - Sharp bends or uneven surfaces

-When you see a triangle sign, slow down and prepare for what's ahead.
+When you see a red triangle sign, slow down and prepare for what's ahead.
 Following UK driving etiquette means anticipating hazards and adjusting your speed appropriately.

 - No entry